bohrium/constitution/constitution.md

     before step (A) begins.
 Likewise, whether or not a judge opts out shall not change the numeric ranks given to the other judges.

+In step (D) we use "approval voting" instead of "plurality voting" so as to avoid third-candidate spoiler effects.
+This consideration is relevant only when `k>=3`.

-### Bonus application to filibusters
+### Bonus thought on filibusters

+Above, we shifted our view about the fundamental question a SCOTUS appointment procedure ought to answer.
+This shift helped us craft a decisive procedure.
+We now treat filibusters in the same spirit.

 What do filibusters do?
 They attempt to answer the question, *is opposition to this bill so intense as to merit overriding a thin majority of yeas?*.
-However, the implementation does this only for apparent intensity.
-Our challenge is to elicit truthful, calibrated estimates of earnestly felt intensity.
-In the same spirit as the shift-in-view we applied to Supreme Court appointments, we might revise the implementation question to *out of this palette of bills, which few have opposition so intense as to merit overriding a thin majority of yeas?* This suggests a system that allots to each Senator a limited budget of "filibuster tokens"; the Senator must choose wisely which votes to use them on: once used, a token disappears.
+However, the actual filibuster process weighs merely *apparent* intensity.
+We want inistead to elicit truthful, calibrated estimates of earnestly felt intensity.
+So let's revise the implementation question to *among this palette of bills, which few bills have opposition so intense as to merit overriding a thin majority of yeas?*  This suggests a system that allots to each Senator a limited budget of "filibuster tokens"; the Senator must choose wisely which votes to use them on: once used, a token disappears.
 In this way we *allow but penalize* extremism.

-It makes sense as a practical matter to let each token amplify a vote --- say, from counting as one "yea" or "nay" to two --- rather than obstruct a majority entirely.
+As a matter of calibration, we let each token amplify a vote --- say, from counting as one "yea" or "nay" to two --- rather than obstruct a majority entirely.
 Gangs of Senators would have to spend multiple tokens to obstruct anything but a nearly-tied majority.

-More importantly, we should consider what new behaviors this "token system" incentivizes.
-For example, what if a thin majority rudely introduces replicas of an obstructed bill, depleting the opposition's tokens until they can no longer afford to obstruct?
-The *threatened* passage of a thin-majority bills is itself an action that ought to be done sparingly.
-So let's make that cost tokens, too.

     WEIGHTED VOTE PROCEDURE